JackAILab/TMBL/README.md

 # Multimodal Sentiment Analysis
 This repository records the proposed Multimodal Sentiment Analysis on Pytorch Framework.

-“TMBL: Transformer-based multimodal binding learning model for multimodal sentiment analysis”, paper has been accepect by Knowledge-based System.
+“TMBL: Transformer-based multimodal binding learning model for multimodal sentiment analysis”, paper has been accepted by Knowledge-Based System.

 ## Trackers